orbitrs/sdk/README.md

 Orbitrs SDK is a workspace containing the core Orbit UI framework, CLI tooling, static analysis tools, public assets, and comprehensive documentation to power Rust-first UI across web, desktop, native, and embedded targets.

+## Development Priority

+> **Important**: The SDK itself is currently used for personal development purposes and improvements to it are considered non-essential.
+The primary focus is on core framework development.
+Contributors should prioritize work on the core components (orbit, orbiton, orlint) rather than SDK enhancements.

 ## Workspace Structure

 | Component              | Path        | Description                                                     |